 Summer BAM Jam

-The summer version of BAM Jam is a two day format, which is played on the streets of downtown Boise, Idaho in early August.
-The summer format allows for a 3 game guarantee that goes all day Saturday and until Sunday afternoon.
+The summer version of BAM Jam is a two day format, which is played on the streets of downtown in early August.
+The summer format allows for a 3 game guarantee that goes Friday and Saturday for youth teams and all day Saturday and Sunday for adult teams.

-During the tournament, Capitol Park features some of the best food vendors in town.
+During the tournament, Indian Creek Plaza features some of the best food vendors in town.
 Grab a bite to eat, a refreshing drink or an ice cold treat while you are waiting for your next game.
-And there is also a huge farmer’s market just a block away on Saturday morning.

-Each person that comes to downtown Boise will see Idaho’s largest 3 on 3 tournament, while also experiencing one of the premier cities in the Northwest.
-Whether it’s before or after your game, downtown Boise provides a vibrant mix of shopping, dinning and nightlife.
+Each person that comes to downtown Caldwell will see Idaho’s largest 3 on 3 tournament, while also experiencing one of the up and coming cities in the Northwest.
+Whether it’s before or after your game, downtown Caldwell provides a vibrant mix of shopping, dining, and nightlife.
 Bring the whole family down and join us for BAM Jam!

 Spring BAM Jam